tonysm/jigsaw.tonysm.com/source/_posts/2021-05-09-double-dispatch.md

 > Send a message to the argument.
 Append the class name of the receiver to the selector.
 Pass the receiver as an argument.
 (Kent Beck in "Smalltalk Best Practice Patterns", pg.
 56)

 This was in Smalltalk.
-For us, the *selector* is the method name (close enough).
+For us, the *selector* is the method name (or close enough).
 Let's apply the pattern.
 First, let's handle our first use case adding integers:

 ```php
 class IntegerNumber